Alexandru Tzigara-Samurcaș: World War I and Germanophilia

-The subsequent campaign ended abruptly in southern Romania's invasion by the Central Powers (Germans and their allies).
+The subsequent confrontation ended abruptly in southern Romania's invasion by the Central Powers (Germans and their allies).
 In November 1916, shortly before King Ferdinand and the pro-Entente government retreated to Iași, they appointed Tzigara-Samurcaș a custodian of the Crown and Royal Domains, tasked with preventing acts of vandalism on the occupiers' part.
 He stayed behind in Bucharest and met with August von Mackensen, head of the occupation forces.
 As a result of this encounter, the Germans asked Tzigara to discuss an offer of collaboration with the senior Conservative Party Germanophiles: Maiorescu, Alexandru Marghiloman, Petre P. Carp.
 All three refused to openly associate with Mackensen's military rule, but a puppet civilian administration was set up under Carp's disciple Lupu Kostaki.
 Carp's reply to Tzigara's proposition is recorded as: "Such a thing is of no interest to me; it is nonsense, and at this moment counts as weakness."
 Maiorescu's deteriorating relationship with Carp was also a factor: Carp flatly refused to attend any meeting where Maiorescu was present, and alienated the other two by stating that King Ferdinand should be deposed.
 Maiorescu himself explained that it was a question of principle: "Tzigara has been proposing this to me, but I did not wish to.
 If [Mackensen] orders me to go, let him send in armed soldiers to take me."